-- d) December and April examinations are written during the formal examination periods as indicated in the calendar of events.
-Designated times are 9:00am, 2:00pm and 7:00pm. - e) Normally, final examinations for a three-credit course are 2 1⁄2 hours in length.
-December examinations in a six-credit course are 2 hours in length and April examinations are 3 hours in length. - f) Take-home examinations may not be distributed before 1:00pm on the last day of classes for the term. - g) Students should be aware that their examinations could be scheduled on any of the days in the examination period and should be available to write their examinations at the scheduled time. - h) Students unable to write an examination at its scheduled time due to illness or due to a serious, unexpected circumstance must notify the Deans' office prior to the examination.
-Students must provide an original doctor's certification of the condition for a medical problem or other supporting documentation. - Normally, no student will be required to write more than two examinations in 25 hours. - No written tests or examinations (excluding lab exams) worth 10% or more of a students' final grade should take place during the two weeks prior to the last day of classes of the academic term (September April).
+- a) Once the examination schedule is posted as per the calendar of events, it is considered final. - December and April examinations are written during the formal examination periods as indicated in the calendar of events.
+Designated times are 9:00am,

+- 2:00pm and 7:00pm.
+Exams will not normally be scheduled on Sundays during the exam period unless it is required to generate a conflict free exam schedule or to accommodate rescheduling of exams due to unforeseen circumstances such as inclement weather resulting in University closure. - c) Normally, final examinations for a three-credit course are 2 1⁄2 hours in length.
+December examinations in a six-credit course are 2 hours in length and April examinations are 3 hours in length. - d) Take-home examinations may not be distributed before 1:00pm on the last day of classes for the term. - Students should be aware that their examinations could be scheduled on any of the days in the examination period and should be available to write their examinations at the scheduled time. - f) Students unable to write an examination at its scheduled time due to illness or due to a serious, unexpected circumstance must notify the Deans' office prior to the examination.
+Students must provide an original doctor's certification of the condition for a medical problem or other supporting documentation. - g) Normally, no student will be required to write more than two examinations in 25 hours. - No written tests or examinations (excluding lab exams) worth 10% (adjusted to 15% for 2020-2021) or more of a students' final grade should take place during the two weeks prior to the last day of classes of the academic term (September - April).